frank-leitner/portswigger-websecurity-academy/16_websockets/Cross-site_WebSocket_hijacking/README.md

 Now that I know it works, I can start exfiltrating the data.

+#### Option 1: Burp Collaborator

+As a first option, I can exfiltrate using the Burp Collaborator.
+This requires a Burp Suite Professional license but is very convenient.
+See option 2 below for the non-Burp Pro solution.

 ![Second script attempt](img/script_second_attempt.png)

 I see a lot of errors in the browser console: